On keen weakly reducible bridge spheres: Consequences of being keen weakly reducible

 After a Type II move is performed along $D$ and $E$, a thin level emerges.
-This thin level is incompressible because a compressing disk for this level would imply the existence of another weak reducing pair different from $D$ and $E.$ Thus, we obtain the following corollary. \begin{cor} A link with a keen weakly reducible bridge sphere contains an essential meridional surface in its exterior. \end{cor} By Theorem 2.0.3 of \cite{culler1987dehn}, we also obtain the following result when we restrict our attention to knots. \begin{cor} A knot with a keen weakly reducible bridge sphere contains a closed essential surface in its exterior. \end{cor}
+This thin level is incompressible because a compressing disk for this level would imply the existence of another weak reducing pair different from $D$ and $E.$ Thus, we obtain the following corollary. \begin{cor} A link with a keen weakly reducible bridge sphere contains an essential meridional surface in its exterior. \end{cor}